serokell/blog-posts/typescript-for-haskellers/article.md

   draft.push({ text: "some text", valid: false }); // add new element to array });
 ```

+In the code example above, `produce` is a base primitive for working with `immer`.
+It takes your current state and a function, which takes a draft and applies changes.
+And in the end, it creates a new `nextA` state without any changes in  `a`.

 And finally, there are three interesting optics libraries that can help you work with immutable data structures: